jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Korean War.md

 - Other developments
 	- USSR achieved **atomic parity** in August 1949
 		- no more fear of US when supporting North Korea
-	- Sino-Soviet allieance: USSR could avoid direct intervention in Korea, with China available to help
+	- Sino-Soviet alliance: USSR could avoid direct intervention in Korea, with China available to help

 ### US

 - US saw Korea as less important than the Western bloc
 - In a key speech on the US defense perimeter in Jan 1950, Korea was not mentioned by the US Secretary of State about which countries US was prepared to defend in the Asia-Pacific
-- US prioritized Japan, Taiwan, the Philipines, the Ryukyu & Aleutian islands
+- US prioritised Japan, Taiwan, the Philippines, the Ryukyu & Aleutian islands
 - If an attack occurred on other areas not identified by the Americans, the locals should rely on themselves to resist it and wait for the UN to help.

 # Events leading up to the War